kaanaksit/odak/docs/course/index.md

       But in a nutshell, all you need is to use the following command in a terminal `pip3 install odak` for the latest version, or if you want to install the latest code from the source, use `pip3 install git+https://github.com/kaanaksit/odak`.

 ??? question end "Which Python environment and operating system should I use?"
-    I use the Python distribution shipped with a traditional Linux distribution.
+    I use the Python distribution shipped with a traditional Linux distribution (e.g., Ubuntu).
     Again, there isn't no one correct answer here for everyone.
     You can use any operating system (e.g., Windows, Mac) and Python distribution (e.g., conda).